 - Discussion of drawings that have been brought along, questions, ideas in the group

-- Suggestions on further topics/seminars
+- Suggestions on further topics and training courses

 A selection of our lecturers, who provide you with the latest simulation knowledge and its implementation in practice

 Dr.-Ing.
 Markus Kellermeyer

 Do you have questions on the training or the eLearning?

 If you book through your university, you will receive a 50% discount on the stated fee on training courses and eLearning courses.

 For more information on the validity and how booking with the code ACADEMIC50 works, please visit our page on training for academic users.